iptizer/k8s-workshop/docs/explore/prometheus.md

 ### Alertmanager

 Where Grafana is mainly used for visualizing metrics, Prometheus for collecting metrics, Alertmanager is used to send alerts to various receivers.
+Copy and paste the following into a file called `alertmanager_config.yaml`.
+To make this actually work, you need to replace telegramtoken with an actual Telegram API token.
+You would also need to replace the chatID where the alerts are sent.
+Another alternative would be to configure another [receiver](https://prometheus.io/docs/alerting/latest/configuration/#email_config).

 ```yaml
 ---